Restaurant Report Card: 15 violations at a Colorado Springs Thai & Yakitori kitchen

-FOX21 reached out to the manager and we still haven’t yet heard back.
+FOX21 reached out to the manager and we still haven’t heard back.

 This is why Yakitori #5 and Thai Kitchen fails our Restaurant Report Card.